The following article is part of the self-preparation for the modern BVOP® Human Resources Management Professional Certification program.

-Candidates management may include the following activities that require special focus:
+Candidates management may include the following activities that require particular focus:

 - Defining job descriptions